WAPT: Argyle/Hearst ownership

 In 2005, Sacha Baron Cohen appeared as his Borat character in a news interview while secretly filming a segment for the movie of the same name.
 The station had been told by a publicist that the appearance was for a Bulgarian television documentary and was provided a fake website to that effect.
 After the film's release the next year, Dharma Arthur, a news producer for WAPT, wrote a letter to Newsweek saying that Borat's appearance on the station had led to her losing her job: "Because of him, my boss lost faith in my abilities and second-guessed everything I did thereafter...How upsetting that a man who leaves so much harm in his path is lauded as a comedic genius."
 Although Arthur had said she was fired from the station in the letter to Newsweek, she had previously told the Associated Press that she had resigned.

 During Hurricane Katrina in 2005, 19 employees of WDSU, the Hearst-Argyle station in New Orleans, relocated to WAPT.
 A secondary set was built at WAPT to support temporary newscasts from Jackson, which were broadcast on radio and internet.
 WDSU anchors were later sent to WESH in Orlando; they did not return to New Orleans until October.

+WAPT's fourth subchannel assumed the CBS affiliation for Jackson from WJTV on August 1, 2026.
+WAPT was one of four Hearst-owned stations receiving CBS from Nexstar Media Group–owned stations in their markets.